Increase In Accidents

 - Report the accident to the police.

 - After leaving the scene of the accident, visit your GP or if your injuries are serious you should visit your nearest Accident and Emergency department.
 You may not suffer symptoms immediately but it is important that if you develop any symptoms, which could happen in the days following the accident, you seek medical attention.

 - Following your accident, keep a record of the costs you have incurred as a result of your injury by keeping receipts.
 If you take legal action, you may be able to claim these expenses back.

-We have advice on what to do following an accident in a car park, if you were a passenger in a car accident, if you have been in an accident with an uninsured driver or you did not manage to obtain the other driver’s details after the accident.
+We have advice on what to do following an accident in a car park, if you were a passenger in a car accident if you have been in an accident with an uninsured driver or if you did not manage to obtain the other driver’s details after the accident.
 For information about this and other topics, read our road traffic accident pages.

 HOW MUCH COMPENSATION CAN I GET?

 All personal injury cases are unique and so the amount of compensation that is awarded in each case is also unique.
 The pain and suffering that your injuries have caused is the main factor that is used to determine how much compensation you are owed.
 This will usually be determined by undergoing a medical which looks at the length of time the injuries will take to heal as well as their severity.